kareem0088/kareem0088/README.md

 ## 💼 Market-Ready Skill Matrix

 ### 🧠 Applied Statistics & Core Data Science
-*The foundation of my daily workflow, heavily inspired by "Practical Statistics for Data Scientists" & "Data Science from Scratch".*
 - **Mathematical Modeling:** Hypothesis testing, A/B testing, Bayesian probability, and statistical significance.
 - **Data Wrangling:** Advanced manipulation, cleaning, and transformation using **`Pandas`** and **`NumPy`**.
 - **Exploratory Data Analysis (EDA):** Crafting compelling statistical narratives and visualizations with **`Matplotlib`** and **`Seaborn`**.